 How many stages are there?

-Except for a small set of bleachers at Fais Do Do, the audience area at each of these stages is basically a big open field.
+Except for a small set of bleachers at Fais Do Do, the audience area at each of these stages is basically just a big open field.
 It's largely dirt, except for the Gentilly stage, Congo stage and the rear of the Acura area, which are more grassy.
-Spread out a blanket if you brought one, or just plop on the ground.
+Many folks bring chairs.
+Or spread out a blanket if you brought one, or just plop on the ground.
 Or better yet, get up and dance.

 There are 5 tents that have stages in them.
 The Jazz tent, the Gospel tent, the Blues tent, and the Kids tent are self-explanatory.
 In the Economy Hall tent, you'll hear traditional jazz, ragtime and Dixieland, straight out of New Orleans in the first half of the 20th century.
 Unlike the big stages, the tents are covered from the sun, and are filled with aisles of folding chairs, auditorium style.
 The Jazz, Gospel and Blues tents are on concrete.
 Economy Hall and the Kids tent are on dirt, and may get muddy if it's been raining.
 The tents will seat from several hundred to a few thousand, but do fill up for popular acts.

 The Lagniappe stage is through the grandstand, in a courtyard on the ground floor.
 Since it's somewhat hidden, and isolated from the other stages, it tends to be uncrowded, and a good place to escape the crowds for a little while.
 There's even some shade there.

 Upstairs inside the Grandstand is the Alison Miner Music Heritage Stage, which hosts interviews with selected performers (and occasionally, intimate acoustic performances).